urboob21/urboob21.github.io/content/posts/cpp-learn.md

     - Static functions
     - Const global variables
     - Unnamed namespaces and anything defined within them
-- To get it, we can:
+- To make things to internal linkage, we can:
   - `static` global variables/functions
   - `const` and `constexpr` globals ((and thus don’t need the static keyword -- if it is used, it will be ignored)) ## C
   - unnamed namespace { ... } (modern C++)